ManDrake-hub/MobileRobots_Project/README.md

 <img src="/bot/src/navigation/images/Figure_4.png"/>

 * Exercise 5:
 The already implemented ROS ekf node is used to set the robot's belief.
-Again, the measurement model is affected by gaussian noise characterized by 0 mean and 0.25 variance.
+Again, the measurement model is affected by gaussian noise characterized by 0 mean and 0.25 std.
 For this reason, it was necessary to remap the odom topic in the .launch file.
 <img src="/bot/src/navigation/images/Figure_5.png"/>

 ## Install